naql/PS_Mirth/README.md

 -------------
 The cmdlets are intended to be used in conjunction with each other and from client powershell scripts.
 They may be used in an interactive manner in a powershell terminal;  when a connection has been made, a session variable is available by default to all of the commands.

+From a powershell terminal type:  Import-Module PS_Mirth You should see the current PS_Mirth output folder displayed when the module is imported.
+This will generally be a new folder called PS_Mirth_Output created under the current working directory when a cmdlet saves output.

 A session is obtained by using the Connect-Mirth command:

     -serverUrl https://localhost:8443 -user admin -userPass admin